techniq/layerchart/docs/src/content/guides/features.md

 ## Layers

-Provides first-class support for Svg, Canvas, Html via [layers](/docs/guides/layers) and [primitives](/docs/guides/primitives) with ability to mix layers to leverage each's strength (or workaround a weakness)
+LayerChart provides first-class support for Svg, Canvas, and Html via [layers](/docs/guides/layers) and [primitives](/docs/guides/primitives).

+Each chart can use multiple layers which can be of different types, allowing you to leverage a layer's strengths (or workaround a weakness)

 ### Example use cases